GDPR and your personal data

 Data volta retains as a 'processor'

 As a communications agency, we also come into frequent contact with the personal data of our clients' customers.
-How this is done is also regulated by the AVG.
+How this is done is also regulated by the GDPR.
 You can read the small print in the addendum to our agreements.
-As a customer, you thereby have the role of processing controller, which means that the storage of personal data is your responsibility.
-As processor, Volta has the task of ensuring that this is done correctly.
-Volta is NOT responsible for what the controller does with personal data, even though we do have access to those data.
-But of course we do inform our customers about what is allowed and what is not.
+As a client, you thereby have the role of data controller, which means that the storage of personal data is your responsibility.
+As data processor, volta has the task of ensuring that this is done correctly.
+Volta is NOT responsible for what the controller does with the personal data, even though we do have access to this data.
+However, we do, of course, inform our clients about what is and what is not permitted.

-According to GDPR, the updated privacy law, you cannot just collect data from website visitors.
+Pursuant to the GDPR, the updated privacy law, you cannot just collect data from website visitors.
 You need their explicit consent.
-Simple “Allow cookies” banners, commonly used, are therefore no longer sufficient.
+Simple “Allow cookies” banners, which are commonly used, are therefore no longer sufficient.